1. Docs

 Autoscaling

 For High Availability, we recommend running at least 2 replicas of the TSP in different zones.
 For most workloads, 2 replicas is plenty; however, the TSP can easily be scaled up or down.
-The service is generally CPU bound, so it’s possible to autoscale based on CPU alone; but we recommend using the sum(tsp_requests_in_flight) metric for better accuracy and responsiveness in scaling.
+The process is generally CPU bound and we recommend scaling up when available CPU usage is at 75% and down when it’s at 50%.
 A typical installation of the Prometheus Custom Metrics Adapter will implicitly apply sum(...) to the sampled metrics, so a config like this should work:

 YAML

-apiVersion: autoscaling/v2beta2 kind: HorizontalPodAutoscaler metadata: name: tenant-security-proxy spec: maxReplicas: 10 minReplicas: 2 scaleTargetRef: apiVersion: apps/v1 kind: Deployment name: tenant-security-proxy metrics: - pods: metric: name: tsp_requests_in_flight target: averageValue: 4.5 type: AverageValue type: Pods # If you're using Kubernetes 1.20 or later, change this to a ContainerResource. - resource: name: cpu target: averageUtilization: 80 type: Utilization type: Resource
+apiVersion: autoscaling/v2beta2 kind: HorizontalPodAutoscaler metadata: name: tenant-security-proxy spec: maxReplicas: 10 minReplicas: 2 scaleTargetRef: apiVersion: apps/v1 kind: Deployment name: tenant-security-proxy metrics: # If you're using Kubernetes 1.30 or later, change this to a ContainerResource. - resource: name: cpu target: averageUtilization: 75 type: Utilization type: Resource behavior: scaleUp: stabilizationWindowSeconds: 0 policies: - type: Pods value: 2 periodSeconds: 15 scaleDown: stabilizationWindowSeconds: 120 policies: - type: Pods value: 1 periodSeconds: 15

 Frequently Asked Questions